 Reasons insurance companies deny fire claims

 Every year, tens of thousands of homes are destroyed by fire.
 These fires start from a multitude of reasons.
 Some are accidental, like careless smoking or fireplace carelessness.
 Another reason is faulty wiring in the home.
 Each fire is different but each is investigated by the fire department, as to locate the hot spot.
 The hot spot is the location where the fire began.
 Insurance companies then get a report from the fire department and most send their own experts to investigate as well.
-This all has to be done before the claims process can begin.
+This all has to be done before filing a claim.
 However, not all claims get paid and here are some reasons why.

 Misrepresentation of your home